NoStackApp/ns-cli/resources/Documentation/NFSlanguage.md

 user is an instance of their class or classes.

 ```
-newUnit  <unit> <class>
+newUnit  <unit> <class> [<unitType>]
 ```
 Specifies the unit name, and which userClass can access it.
 Every unit is currently assigned to exactly one userClass.
 As explained in the [Introduction to NoStack](./IntroToNoStack.md), a unit supports a portion of the user interface for the given userClass.

+The default unitType is 'interactive', which means that the hierarchy of data is shown in components viewable and/or editable by the user.
+The other currently supported unitType is `dataSource`, which indicates that the unit exists to provide options for a selection.
+See the sections on newType and useType for who to use a selectable data source.

 ```
 newType <type> <unit> <parent> [<dataType ] [<association type>] [<source>]